Hephthalites: Hephthalite coinage

 With the Sasanian Empire paying a heavy tribute, from 474, the Hephthalites themselves adopted the winged, triple-crescent crowned Peroz I as the design for their coinage.
 Benefiting from the influx of Sasanian silver coins, the Hephthalites did not develop their own coinage: they either minted coins with the same designs as the Sasanians, or simply countermarked Sasanian coins with their own symbols.
+The coins countermarked with a Hephthalite sign were those used for the payment of tribute by the Sasanians.
 They did not inscribe the name of their ruler, contrary to the habit of the Alchon Huns or the Kidarites before them.
 Exceptionally, one coin type deviates from the Sasanian design, by showing the bust of a Hepthalite prince holding a drinking cup.
 Overall, the Sasanians paid "an enormous tribute" to the Hephthalites, until the 530s and the rise of Khosrow I.

 Protectors of Kavad

 Following their victory over Peroz I, the Hepthalites became protectors and benefactors of his son Kavad I, as Balash, a brother of Peroz took the Sasanian throne.
-In 488, a Hepthalite army vanquished the Sasaniana army of Balash, and was able to put Kavad I (488–496, 498–531) on the throne.
+Kavad I lived with the Hepthalites for four years and married the daughter or sister of the Hephthalite king, who provided him with troops.
+In 488, a Hepthalite army vanquished the Sasanian army of Balash, and was able to put Kavad I (488–496, 498–531) on the throne.

-In 496–498, Kavad I was overthrown by the nobles and clergy, escaped, and restored himself with a Hephthalite army.
+In 496–498, The Mazdakite movement and a revolt by the nobles and clergy overthrew Kavad I who fled to the Hephthalite.The Hephthalite king agreed to provide him with 30,000 troops, in return Kavad I was obliged to make territorial concessions and in 498 he handed over Chaganiyan to his allies.

 Joshua the Stylite reports numerous instances in which Kavadh led Hepthalite ("Hun") troops, in the capture of the city of Theodosiupolis of Armenia in 501–502, in battles against the Romans in 502–503, and again during the siege of Edessa in September 503.